My name is Ben Coleman, and I’m an endlessly curious person who lives in Toronto.

 I wrote my old meeting notes (“I Went To This Meeting”) using the style of a Vancouver Sun column about the Canucks.
 You can see an example here.

-My old Wordpress background is a picture I took at Douglas Provincial Park in Saskatchewan.
-I’m going to find a way to put it in this site too.
+The footer image is from a picture I took at Douglas Provincial Park in Saskatchewan.
 You can view the whole image below: